ikepgh/AmiTwitter/README.txt

 0.xx - Initial Release (Coming soon...)

+0.19 - Fixed resize issue; cleaned up error checking; renamed friends_timeline to the new home_timeline; added TheBar.mcc buttons and MasonIcons
-0.18 - Revised display of name/location/friends/followers/tweets stats; reworked interface; added user/pass Test routine,
+0.18 - Revised display of name/location/following/followers/tweets stats; reworked interface; added user/pass Test routine,
 added retweet by, to and of me,  reloads current local file, more error checking 0.17 - Fixed login, now loaded on startup (and displayed); added rudimentary error checking, serious code cleanup 0.16 - Added hothelp, improved interface, added cross-platform Menus 0.15 - Preliminary compile on MorphOS, fixed AmiTwitter icons/image 0.14 - Added proper bumprevision to sources
-0.13 - Added stack, CTR-C from CLI, other minor enhancements 0.12 - Added Name, Location of last Tweet received to main window; added drop down menu items for buttons/shortcuts, cleaned up direct message interface to be more useable (cycle chain); added the Source that a Tweet was sent from to the
-results: fixed some memory leaks
+0.13 - Added stack, CTR-C from CLI, other minor enhancements 0.12 - Added Name, Location of last Tweet received to main window (removed now); added drop down menu items for buttons/shortcuts, cleaned up direct message interface to be more useable (cycle chain); added the Source that a Tweet was sent from to the results (disabled now); fixed some memory leaks
-0.11 - Fixed bug that caused some malformed image names to not display the image; implemented users/show for the id logged in, returns 20 most recent Tweets you have sent; implemented @Replies and implemented "Random" (most recent Tweets from unprotected accounts in which you do not have to be subscribed...kinda neat) 0.10 - Added current 'Following', 'Followers', 'Tweets' and 'Favourites' counts; sends Direct Messages!
+0.11 - Fixed bug that caused some malformed image names to not display the image; implemented users/show for the id logged in, returns 20 most recent Tweets you have sent; implemented @Replies and implemented "Random" (most recent Tweets from unprotected accounts in which you do not have to be subscribed...kinda neat) 0.10 - Added current 'Following', 'Followers', 'Tweets' and 'Favorites (disabled now)' counts; sends Direct Messages!
 0.09 - Added 'Donate' window dialog, FAQ help text, fixed download directory locations 0.08 - Fixed download logic/display; added date/time a Tweet was sent 0.07 - Images are now displayed!
 0.06 - Downloads recent Tweet data into a window now; working on images...
-0.05 - Fixed endless update loop (now only pulls Tweets once when user selects 'Home') 0.04 - Downloads images to a directory
+0.05 - Fixed endless update loop (now only pulls Tweets once when user selects 'Timeline'(Home)) 0.04 - Downloads images to a directory
 0.03 - Pulls current Tweets from account and dumps to stdout 0.02 - Added 'Settings' window dialog, URLtext links